rreusser/glsl-rfft/README.md

 // }]
 ```

-Usage of the GLSL fragment shader using the above parameters as uniforms:
+Usage of the GLSL fragment shader using the above parameters as uniforms for the `fft` phase:

 ```glsl
 precision highp float;